-- A. Authorization to Amend Retiree Medical and Retiree Life Benefit Programs: The Port is authorized to amend the benefits in this section as necessary to comply with any changes in statutory regulations, to require retirees to contribute all or a portion of the premium, and to amend or terminate governing contracts at any time for any reason. - B. Eligibility Requirements for Retiree Medical Benefits: A retiree is eligible for retiree medical benefits subject to insurance contract provisions and upon payment of 100% of the associated premiums if the following requirements are satisfied: - Has at least five (5) consecutive years of credited service in a non-represented position with the Port of Seattle immediately preceding retirement and is eligible to begin receiving a pension, based in part upon Port of Seattle employment, within one month following departure from the Port, under one of the following retirement plans:
+- A. Authorization to Amend Retiree Medical and Retiree Life Benefit Programs: The Port is authorized to amend the benefits in this section as necessary to comply with any changes in statutory regulations, to require retirees to contribute all or a portion of the premium, and to amend or terminate governing contracts at any time for any reason. - B. Eligibility Requirements for Retiree Medical Benefits: A retiree is eligible for retiree medical benefits subject to insurance contract provisions and upon payment of 100% of the associated premiums if the following requirements are satisfied: - 1.
+Has at least five (5) consecutive years of credited service in a non-represented position with the Port of Seattle immediately preceding retirement and is eligible to begin receiving a pension, based in part upon Port of Seattle employment, within one month following departure from the Port. - 2.
+Completes and submits an enrollment form, if any, for the desired retiree benefit plan within 31 days of his/her retirement date. - 3.

-Public Employees' Petizoment System (PEPS) - Public Employees' Retirement System (PERS), - Law Enforcement Officers' and Fire Fighters' Retirement System (LEOFF), or Union pension plan for employees covered by a collective bargaining agreement if such agreement provides for retiree medical benefits under a plan offered by the - Port. - 1.
-Completes and submits an enrollment form, if any, for the desired retiree benefit plan within 31 days of his/her retirement date.
-Special enrollment? - 2.
 Retirees who are 65 years of age or more must have coverage under Medicare Parts A and B to be eligible for enrollment in a retiree medical plan.